E-junkie Shopping Cart and Digital Delivery

 Two very different, but not gay, roommates.

 The whole thing was probably just a prank gone wild, oh… no, wait, it probably wasn’t.
-It was probably and cultural amnesia.
+It was probably stupidity and cultural amnesia.

 The fixation on sexuality (generally) and homosexuality (particularly) is really getting pointless, culturally speaking.
 Ya know?
 Do people really think pre-school television shows are, or should be sexualized?
 What is this odd cultural projection to force it into every scenario?
 How bizarre.
 With this tact…why just pick on Bert and Ernie, shouldn’t Winnie the Pooh and Piglet be probed too? …ya know… so to speak.